evangelion-research/emerald-lsp/DESIGN.md

 - **Overlay tests**: a case where the on-disk text and the overlay text disagree, asserting the analysis reflects the overlay.
 This is the one bug class that no other test catches and that users will hit constantly.
+- **Lockfile-driven roots**: a fixture workspace with a fake `~/.emerald/store` and an `emerald.lock`, asserting that imports of locked packages resolve as if their `-I` roots had been passed, and that editing the lockfile invalidates the cache.
+This is the test that keeps the LSP honest about whose resolution it is consuming — pme's, not its own.
 - **Session tests**: pipe a scripted JSON-RPC conversation into the server and golden-diff the responses. `pygls` ships test helpers for driving a server in-process, which is easier than framing messages by hand.
 Include a